 The April 3, 2027 cruise on the Azamara Pursuit departs from Kobe (kyoto), Japan.
-On this 9 Night Japan Intensive: Kobe Takamatsu & Tokyo (Kobe To Tokyo) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 9 Night Japan Intensive: Kobe Takamatsu & Tokyo (Kobe To Tokyo) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The Azamara Pursuit sets sail on Saturday, Apr 3rd and returns on Monday, Apr 12th.

 Use the buttons below to toggle between cabin types.